Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 SWOT Analysis of Tiffany and Co. - Tiffany and Co.
 Luxury Store

 Tiffany and Co. is a luxury goods manufacturer international company, founded by Charles Lewis Tiffany in 1837 as a stationery and fancy goods emporium in Brooklyn, Connecticut.
 Tiffany and Co. have iconic status in the world of luxury.
-Tiffany and Co. have more than 9 product divisions other than jewellery that are leather, watches, tableware, decorative arts, stationery, crystal, water bottles, personal accessories and many more.
+Tiffany and Co. has more than 9 product divisions other than jewellry which are leather, watches, tableware, decorative arts, stationery, crystal, water bottles, personal accessories, and many more.

 Presently, the jewellery chain has operations in the US, UK, Europe, Canada, South America, Australia, and Malaysia.
-The jeweller makes almost 60% of their products from the cheaper versions such as sterling silver, rose gold and other non-jewellery products that are outsourced to contractors.
+The jeweller makes almost 60% of their products from cheaper versions such as sterling silver, rose gold, and other non-jewellery products that are outsourced to contractors.

 Quick Stats on Tiffany and Co.